smallcloudai/refact-vscode/README.md

 # Refact.ai Visual Studio Code Pligin: The AI Assistant for Code Writing and Refactoring

-Boost your productivity by employing AI to pair program with you or make more fun out of your work by delegating boring tasks to the AI.
+Refact is a cutting-edge AI tool designed to assist developers in writing and refining code.
+It’s fast and supports Python, Java, PHP, C++, Javascript, TypeScript, and 20 more programming languages.

+Try for free today and make your programming more enjoyable!

+🔒 We put your privacy first.
+Refact allows you to restrict access to particular files or projects, ensuring that your private code or confidential files are protected.
+And we don't collect datasets on the server side.

 ![Code completion](autocomplete.gif)

-## Refact.ai 1.2 Release

-Refact.ai is an AI coding assistant, available for Jet Brains IDEs and Visual Studio Code.
-In this major release, we introduce:
+## Functions That You Can Use in Refact

+ * Code Completion: As you write code, Refact suggests potential code completions based on the context of your code, looking up and down.
+It can suggest whole functions, classes, commonly used programming patterns, libraries, and APIs usage.

-1. All new AI Toolbox, that allows you to operate on existing code.
-You can automatically make your code shorter, cleaner, fix bugs — improving your efficiency as an engineer.
+ * Code Transformation: You can automatically make your code shorter, cleaner, and fix bugs — improving your efficiency as an engineer.
+Whether you're looking to optimize, improve, or explain your code, Refact has you covered.

-2. The new Refact.ai Chat integration is ready to give you hints on APIs usage, documentation links, and much more.

-3. The new Privacy Settings page lets you point out which code is OK to send to the cloud for inference, and which isn’t.
-This works on per project and even per file basis.

-Our code completion is still fast & responsive, looks up and down from the cursor position, and works for 20+ programming languages!

-In the Pro version, you can enjoy all of those AI features, integrated into a single package that follows your privacy settings.

-Check out our Trial version, ready to start working for you in seconds!
+ * Integrated Chat: Use natural language to generate, modify, and refine your code.
+Chat can automatically pick up the selected code and put back the results.
+It also provides you with documentation links.

+## Getting Started

+Once installed, look for the Refact.ai logo in the status bar or the sidebar, click 'login' and agree to T&C. Start typing some code, and autocomplete will make suggestions automatically!
+Press F1 to access the AI toolbox functions.
+Refact has a simple, user-friendly interface that makes it easy to use, even for those new to AI tools.

-## Self Hosting
+## Self-Hosting

+Our own AI model behind Refact.ai is state-of-the-art (for the size and latency).
+The weights are free to [download on Huggingface](https://huggingface.co/smallcloudai).

 If you have your own NVIDIA GPU, you can try the [self-hosted version](https://refact.smallcloud.ai/docker).
-Our own [AI model behind](https://www.smallcloud.ai/) Refact.ai is state-of-the-art (for the size and latency).
-The weights are free to [download on Huggingface](https://huggingface.co/smallcloudai).

-## Getting Started

-Once installed, look for Refact.ai logo in the status bar or the sidebar, click 'login'.
-Agree to T&C, ta-da it works in Trial mode!
+## Support & Feedback

+Join [our Discord](https://www.smallcloud.ai/discord) to get to know other community members, send us feedback or suggestions and get support.